Decluttering your home – Resolutions for a clutter-free 2014

 2. Stop unwanted mail

 If you are subscribed to newspapers or magazines and never read them, unsubscribe!
-Take a moment to remove your name from the mailing lists of any catalogs and marketing services that you are subscribed to, and make a habit of opting out of information sharing and offer lists in the future.
+Take a moment to remove your name from the mailing lists of any catalogues and marketing services that you are subscribed to, and make a habit of opting out of information sharing and offer lists in the future.
 Sign up to the relevant mailing preference service for your country to cut down on the amount of spam that you get.

 3. Stop shopping